-Search and Rescue: The Search and Rescue Unit, through the coordination of Palm Beach County Fire-Rescue and all municipal Fire Rescue personnel, will implement search and rescue missions.
-Reference: Palm Beach County Fire-Rescue EOP and Fire Rescue Procedures.
+Search and Rescue: The Search and Rescue Unit, through the coordination of PBC Fire-Rescue and all municipal Fire Rescue personnel, will implement search and rescue missions (see Palm Beach County Fire-Rescue EOP and Fire Rescue Procedures).

-Treat, Triage, and Transport: The Fire Fighting Unit in coordination with the Health and Medical Unit will provide life saving medical assistance to survivors.
-Reference: Palm Beach County Fire-Rescue EOP and Fire Rescue Procedures.
+Treat, Triage, and Transport: The Fire Fighting Unit in coordination with the Health and Medical Unit will provide life-saving medical assistance to survivors (see Palm Beach County Fire-Rescue EOP and Fire Rescue Procedures).